espocrm/documentation/docs/user-guide/text-search.md

 There is an option to use 'contains' operator for varchar fields by default.
 Parameter is available at Administration > Settings.
 Note that it can affect performance.

+To disable previous search suggestions, uncheck the checkbox at Preferences > Misc > Disable text filter storing.

 ## Global search

 Global Search performs a search in multiple entity types simultaneously.